PredatH0r/ChanSort/readme.md

 - Side-by-side view of new/sorted list and original/complete list (similar to playlist and library)
 - Rename or delete channels
 - Manage favorites, parental lock, channel skipping (when zapping), channel hiding
-- User interface in English, German and partially in Turkish and Portuguese
+- User interface in English, German, Spanish, and partially in Turkish, Portuguese and Russian
 - Unicode character support for channel names (Latin, Cyrillic, Greek, ...)

 Some features may not be available on all TV models and channel types (analog, digital, sat, cable, ...)